Avatar photo

 Recent executive orders are fast-tracking nuclear development.
 Stocks like Cameco and Uranium Energy Corp. are already running higher.
 And we’re just getting started.

 Want proof?
 Meta is dropping billions on new AI infrastructure.
-Amazon just announced a $20 billion data center project in Pennsylvania.
+Amazon recently announced a $20 billion data center project in Pennsylvania.
 And nearly all of it depends on reliable, massive power—the kind only nuclear can promise.

 What to do now